hhunter-ms/docs/daprdocs/content/en/getting-started/quickstarts/serviceinvocation-quickstart.md

 description: "Get started with Dapr's Service Invocation building block"
 ---

 With [Dapr's Service Invocation building block](https://docs.dapr.io/developing-applications/building-blocks/service-invocation), your application can communicate reliably and securely with other applications using standard [gRPC](https://grpc.io) or [HTTP](https://www.w3.org/Protocols/) protocols.
-As the sidecar programming model encourages each application to talk to its own Dapr instance, the Dapr instances discover and communicate with one another.

-{{% alert title="Note" color="primary" %}}
- Dapr offers several ways to enable service invocation.
-We recommend enabling with http proxy, as it allows you to leverage your existing http client without changing your endpoints.

-You can explore all of Dapr's Service Invocation options in [our building blocks section]({{< ref "developing-applications/building-blocks/service-invocation/howto-invoke-discover-services" >}}).

-{{% /alert %}}

 Using sidecar architecture:

 <img src="/images/serviceinvocation-quickstart/service-invocation-overview.png" width=800 alt="Diagram showing the steps of service invocation" style="padding-bottom:25px;">

-In this quickstart, you'll enable Dapr's service invocation by creating:

-- A checkout service, and
-- An order processor service.

-The checkout service will use Dapr's http proxying capability to invoke a method in the order processing service.
+In this quickstart, you'll enable the `checkout` service to invoke a method using HTTP proxying in the `order-processor` service.

 Select your preferred language before proceeding with the quickstart.

-{{< tabs "Python" "JavaScript" ".NET" "Go" >}}
+{{< tabs "Python" "JavaScript" ".NET" "Java" "Go" >}}
  <!-- Python -->
 {{% codetab %}}